Woodlawn History Center (Photo: Michael Barnes, Smithsonian Institution)

 The 2,650-acre campus of the Smithsonian Environmental Research Center (SERC) in Edgewater, Maryland, encompasses a mix of forests, farmland, wetlands, and shoreline and is home to some of the world’s most enduring environmental research projects.
 Spend the day with SERC’s expert staff as you explore this environmental research hub and learn about its cutting-edge ecological studies.

-A morning hike on the Discovery Trail, a 1.3-mile path that winds through lush landscapes, offers the chance to explore the types of ecosystems that SERC works to protect.
 At the Woodlawn History Center, built in 1735, uncover stories of the area’s rich history—from Native American settlement to the present day—through artifacts found by volunteer scientists from the Smithsonian Environmental Archaeology Lab.
 Discover the intersection of environmental science and archaeology as researchers explain the ways human activity has shaped the land and its ecosystems over time.
+Take a morning walk along a waterfront trail that winds through lush landscapes, stopping along the way to discuss SERC research and explore the types of ecosystems that the center works to protect.
+Back on campus, hear about SERC’s river otter research.

 After lunch, visit the South Campus for a look at the BiodiversiTREE research project, where scientists are studying how tree diversity can shape the health of a forest and the life within it.